 12) Go after repeat business

-Create a system that prompts you to go after return business, especially (but not only) if you’re a maintenance company.
+Create a system that prompts you to go after return business, especially (but not only) if you’re a landscape maintenance company.
 When you’re phoning or emailing clients, remember to set up winterizing or spring openings.
 Make it easy for the customer to pre-book your services – it’s more convenient for them, and it guarantees you’ll have their return business.
 Set up a basic schedule that your customer can either confirm works for them or request to make changes.
-A good rule of thumb is to make it easy for people to do business with you.
+A good rule of thumb is to make it easy for people to do business with you, and to continue doing business with you.

 BONUS tip: When you lose a bid, find out why!